MeridianDollar/meridian_tvl_report/meridian_tvl_report.md

 5. **Clear Learnings Inform Future Strategy:** The comparative data across deployment types provides clear evidence for optimizing future launches, with sustained incentive programs showing significantly better performance in maintaining liquidity over time.

-## Strategy for Kadena Launch

-Based on learnings from our six chain deployments:

-1. **Long-Duration Incentive Program:** We will implement a sustained incentive program (18-24 months minimum) for Kadena, mirroring our successful Telos approach.
-Our Telos 2-year program has maintained $382k TVL (90.7% of protocol total), demonstrating the effectiveness of extended commitment in building stable liquidity.

-2. **Quality Over Quantity Focus:** We are co-designing the Kadena incentive program to prioritize long-term participants over short-term liquidity hunters.
-We will incorporate vesting schedules, loyalty multipliers, or time-locked rewards to attract committed capital rather than optimizing for peak TVL metrics.

-3. **Realistic Growth Expectations:** While we've demonstrated ability to bootstrap rapidly (Taiko reached $1M+ in 7 days, Meter hit $250k on day one), we recognize that sustainable liquidity requires extended incentive alignment.
-We're planning for multi-phase growth rather than front-loaded launch hype.

-4. **Sufficient Resource Allocation:** Our short-term programs (1-3 months) on Taiko, Meter, and Fuse showed limited sustained impact despite successful launches.
-For Kadena, we're ensuring our incentive budget is sized for long-duration deployment to maximize return on investment.

-5. **Clear Success Metrics:** We're defining success beyond peak TVL, focusing on metrics like liquidity retention over time, borrowing activity levels, user retention rates, and capital efficiency.
-These indicators better predict long-term deployment health than initial TVL spikes.

-6. **Built-in Program Flexibility:** We're designing the Kadena incentive structure with the ability to adjust parameters based on market conditions and competitive dynamics, while maintaining our core commitment to long-duration support.

 ---

 **Data Source:** DeFi Llama API